jwdevantier/gcgen/docs/design.rst

 introduce a novel hybrid template/code DSL.
-Instead it uses plain Python, introducing only the concept of a snippet, a region of code within a source file, whose contents is managed by a corresponding Python function which uses a simple emitter class to write plain lines of text and manage indentation.
+Instead it uses plain Python, introducing only the concept of a snippet, a region of code within a source file, whose contents is managed by a corresponding Python function which uses a simple section class to write plain lines of text and manage indentation.

 It's very tempting to think a problem requires a new (bad) DSL, and